awslabs/dynein/README.md

     list      List tables in the region.
 [API: ListTables]
 ```

-By executing following command, you can create a DynamoDB.
+By executing following command, you can create a DynamoDB table.

 ```
 $ dy admin create table mytable --keys pk,S